Psy-Fer/bedpull/docs/src/paf-mode.md

     --flanks 500
 ```

-The effective window is clamped to the actual extent of each overlapping alignment, so a flank that extends beyond the alignment boundary does not cause an error — it is silently truncated.
+The effective window is clamped to the actual extent of each overlapping alignment, so a flank that extends beyond the alignment boundary does not cause an error; it is silently truncated.

 ## BED liftover output